evhub/coconut/HELP.md

 3 |> factorial |> print # 6
 ```

 Copy and paste the code and tests into the interpreter.
 You should get the same test results as you got for the imperative version—but you can probably tell there's quite a lot more going on here than there.
-That's intentional: Coconut is intended for functional programming, not imperative programminng, and so its new features are built to be most useful when programming in a functional style.
+That's intentional: Coconut is intended for functional programming, not imperative programming, and so its new features are built to be most useful when programming in a functional style.

 Let's take a look at the specifics of the syntax in this example.
 The first thing we see is `case n`.
 This statement starts a `case` block, in which only `match` statements can occur.
 Each `match` statement will attempt to match its given pattern against the value in the `case` block.
 Only the first successful match inside of any given `case` block will be executed.
 When a match is successful, any variable bindings in that match will also be performed.
 Additionally, as is true in this case, `match` statements can also have `if` guards that will check the given condition before the match is considered final.
-Finally, after the `case` block, an `else` statement is allowed, which will only be excectued if no `match` statement is.
+Finally, after the `case` block, an `else` statement is allowed, which will only be executed if no `match` statement is.

 Specifically, in this example, the first `match` statement checks whether `n` matches to `0`.
 If it does, it executes `return 1`.
 Then the second `match` statement checks whether `n` matches to `_ is int`, which performs an `isinstance` check on `n` against `int`, then checks whether `n > 0`, and if those are true, executes `return n * factorial(n-1)`.
 If neither of those two statements are executed, the `else` statement triggers and executes `raise TypeError("the argument to factorial must be an integer >= 0")`.